fcvalise/fcvalise.github.io/_posts/2016-11-13-total-eclipse-of-the-heart.markdown

 Your friend tries to catch you, then you'll try to catch him...<br>
 You have to survive 30 seconds without being caught!<br>
 But there's a thing...<br>
-You look at 4 screen simultaneously !!!<br>
+You look at four screens simultaneously !!!<br>
 </i></div>

 {% include slider.html varsize='560' varcolor='#ffd024' var1='total-eclipse-of-the-heart/unity1.jpg' var2='total-eclipse-of-the-heart/unity2.jpg' var3='total-eclipse-of-the-heart/unity3.jpg' %}